ABOUT ME- AUTHOR BIOGRAPHY

 Every summer my mother ordered a box of library books from the Oklahoma State Library Commission (now the Oklahoma State Department of Libraries).
 It was always a great day when the books came.
 As soon as we finished one box, she sent for another.
 Reading took us around the world.
 We had family story, too, where a good book was read aloud almost every night before bedtime.

 TEACHER AND TEACHER EDUCATOR In college I studied to be a teacher.
 I taught just about all of the elementary school grades.
 It was valuable experience when I became a professor at Teachers College, Columbia University in New York.
 There I taught men and women who were studying to be teachers, school principals, and to work in education-related jobs.
 I have worked with educators all over the world to support their efforts to provide quality education to children and young people.

-AUTHOR AND TRAVELER Now I share my time between Baltimore and with my daughter and granddaughter in Stratford-upon-Avon, England where my daughter is studying at the famous Shakespeare Institute.
-I like to garden, read, write, and go for long walks.
-I like to travel, too.
+AUTHOR AND TRAVELER Now I share my time between Baltimore and with my daughter and granddaughter in Stratford-upon-Avon, England where my daughter did a graduate program at the famous Shakespeare Institute.
 I’ve been lucky enough to work in many places around the world.
 What a wonderful world we live in!
 Below are some pictures taken in some of the places I’ve been lucky enough to visit.

 Still, I think Bilbo Baggins had it right, Yet feet that wandering have gone, Turn at last to home afar.
 J.R.R.
 Tolkien, The Hobbit.
 For me, home is where family is.

 While you’re here, don’t forget to sign up for my email list.